daisy-dotcom/yourLife/README.md

 # How to Run This React App
-##Ensure you have Node.js and NPM installed
+## Ensure you have Node.js and NPM installed

-Download this repository
+1. Download this repository.

-cd to this repositiory on your local device
+2. cd to this repositiory on your local device.

-Run npm install to download the dependencies in the package.json
+3. Run npm install to download the dependencies in the package.json.

-Run npm start
+4. Run npm start